ramki149/ScrapeCarrierRegistrationDetails/README.md

 # AWS Cloud Infrastructure [Not implemented yet]
 * APIs are deployed under AWS ECS
-* AWS Lambda(implemented using Python boto3) deployed to observe "Carrier Registration Details" page for availablity.
+* For Machine Learning/Batch Processing support, AWS Lambda(implemented using Python boto3) deployed to observe "Carrier Registration Details" page for availablity.
 * Lambda shall trigger AWS EMR to run batch processing.
 It can use SPOT EC2 instances to save COST

 # Fault Tolerence